wp-plugins/allprowebtools-shopping-cart-ecommerce-tools/readme.txt

 == Frequently Asked Questions ==

+= Why do I see all these flowers when I first install? =

+New installs are setup with our demo account so you can see the functionality.
+This also demonstrates how to tie multiple sites together, the demo site your new install is tied to is http://demo.AllProWebTools.com.
+You can login to the demo account to play around in the control panel at http://demo.AllProWebTools.com/logmein.
+Login: demo Password: demo.
+The demo resets itself every hour on the hour at which time your changes will be lost.

 = Which themes are compatible with this plugin? =

 We are still in the process of testing themes, a list will be made available.